 Authors of this book are Ian Goodfellow( Google Research Scientist with 175K+ Followers on Twitter), Yoshua Bengio(Computer Science Professor at the Université de Montréal), Aaron Courville(Assistant Professor of Computer Science at the Université de Montréal).
 All of them are popular on the internet and are well experienced and have great knowledge in the field of machine learning.
 With the combined effort of all these experts, this book really stands out of the crowd and is referred to as the Theoretical Bible of Deep Learning by readers.

-For their special contribution in identifying the best reads in the field of data science, we would like to particularly thank:
+For their special contribution to identifying the best reads in the field of data science, we would like to, particularly thank: